Phenoo/Phenoo/README.md

  ⚡ Fun Fact

-I once [interesting fact about you, e.g., "built a React Native app while hiking"]!
+I once built an outpatient management mobile app for my university program using react native in 3 days.